natebarksdale/natebarksdale.github.io/src/content/blog/2008-09-11-filmmakers-on-filmmakers-on-filmmaking-la-nuit-americaine-express.md

 description: An exploration of François Truffaut's film _Day for Night_ and its influence on Wes Anderson's artistic vision.
 emoji: 🎬
 tags:
-  - 🎥 Films
+  - 🎥 Film
-  - 🎭 Comedy
+  - 🎭 Entertainment
+  - 📝 Writing
-  - 🌍 Directors
+  - 🌍 Culture
 haiku: |
   Crafting tales on screen,
   Laughter amidst the chaos,